dotnet/linker/docs/design/RUC-on-type.md

 static void TestRequiresUnreferencedCodeInClass ()
 {
-    // IL2026: TestRequiresUnreferencedCodeInClass(): Using method 'ClassWithRequiresUnreferencedCode.StaticMethod()' which has 'RequiresUnreferencedCodeAttribute' can break functionality when trimming application code.
+    // IL2026: TestRequiresUnreferencedCodeInClass(): Using member 'ClassWithRequiresUnreferencedCode.StaticMethod()' which has 'RequiresUnreferencedCodeAttribute' can break functionality when trimming application code.
 Message for --ClassWithRequiresUnreferencedCode--.
     ClassWithRequiresUnreferencedCode.StaticMethod ();
-    // IL2026: TestRequiresUnreferencedCodeInClass(): Using method 'ClassWithRequiresUnreferencedCode.ClassWithRequiresUnreferencedCode()' which has 'RequiresUnreferencedCodeAttribute' can break functionality when trimming application code.
+    // IL2026: TestRequiresUnreferencedCodeInClass(): Using member 'ClassWithRequiresUnreferencedCode.ClassWithRequiresUnreferencedCode()' which has 'RequiresUnreferencedCodeAttribute' can break functionality when trimming application code.
 Message for --ClassWithRequiresUnreferencedCode--. var classWithRequiresUnreferencedCode = new ClassWithRequiresUnreferencedCode ();

     classWithRequiresUnreferencedCode.NonStaticMethod();